 Simulated optical and RF performance of the feed horn with the antenna optics at Band 4 are plotted in Figure 15 and Figure 16.
 The aperture efficiency is ~6-7% higher, and spillover noise ~2 K less in the worst case across the band, as compared to the reference antenna optics and feed performance [RD07, RD09].
-Maximum cross polarization is low, well below the goal of -30 dB for the high-frequency bands [RD02].
+Maximum cross polarization is low, well below the goal of -30 dB for the high-frequency bands [RD02]; however, it should be noted that manufacturing tolerances on the feed as well a significant contribution from the OMT will degrade the overall cross polarization performance of the receiver.